 - Look at your social media:

 We are in a digital age.
 We have LinkedIn, Research Gate, Twitter, WordPress and many more social media outlets.
 Social media is everywhere which means that you have a higher chance of finding potential mentors.
-Why do you think I started blogging?
-Blogging is a way I can express myself and help other women in STEM.
+I started Mademoiselle Scientist as a way to share resources and help the next generation of scientists.
 The good thing about social media is that you can to talk people from around the world.
-I have talked to women in STEM that have given me great career advice and insight on things I never really thought about.
+I have talked to scientists who have given me great career advice and insight on things I never really thought about.

 - Informational Interviews:

 So far my informational interviews have been well worth it.
 The good thing about informational interviews is that it will encourage you to push yourself and put yourself out there.
-At first this was hard for me.
-The thing that helped me shake that nervousness was to just go for it and realize I had to get out of my comfort zone.
-The worse the person could say was no.
+The worse the person could say was no. I recommend going on informational interviews if you want to gain knowledge about a career or find a potential mentor.
+You never know where they will lead.

 - Mentoring Programs:

 Another way to find a mentor is through mentoring programs.
 Many universities, companies and professional organizations have mentoring programs.
-The only thing about these type of programs is that mentoring spots can be limited.
+The only thing about these type of programs is that mentoring spots are limited.

-When I was in college I participated in the Minority Undergraduate Research Experience (MURE) at my university and I was able to get matched with a mentor and do research in a laboratory.
+When I was in college I participated in the Minority Undergraduate Research Experience (MURE) at Penn State and I was able to get matched with a mentor and do research in a laboratory.
 This was a rewarding experience and I was excited to get my hands dirty and be one step closer to becoming a scientist.

 Mentoring is an important part of my life and I thank all my mentors who helped make me the scientist that I am today.